 “I think our peak, our greatest moment, is that New Year’s Eve show of 1977 into 1978.
 I think that’s our greatest moment as a band.” – Johnny Ramone

-New Year’s Eve in 2020 is going to be a little different for most of us, the days where we could all mingle at a sweaty punk show to bring in the New Year are a distant memory.
-Instead, we’ll have to use our intuitions to create a fun-filled night.
-It was a different story 43 years ago, however, at the height of the punk movement, when the Ramones sailed across the Atlantic to take to London’s Rainbow Theatre stage.
+New Year’s Eve in 2021 is going to be a little different for most of us, the days where we could all mingle at a sweaty punk show to bring in the New Year are a distant memory.
+Instead, we’ll have to use our imagination to create a fun-filled night amid restricted pandemic realities.
+It was a different story 44 years ago, however, at the height of the punk movement, when the Ramones sailed across the Atlantic to take to London’s Rainbow Theatre stage.
 They delighted the thirsty crowd with a double-shot of stringent punk fun as the band tore through a New Year’s Eve set that will go down in history.

-The title came from a US horror film of the same name and soon became known as one of greatest live rock and roll records of all time.
-Lucky for us the whole thing was not only captured on record but on film too as the 26-minute video below shows.
+The title derived from a US horror film of the same name and soon became known as one of the greatest live rock and roll records of all time.
+Lucky for us, the entire thing was not only captured on record but on film too as the 26-minute video below shows.
 The New Yorkers are on their peak form, delivering a juggernaut of punk energy with every thrashing note; every bouncing song making sure that they were surely the only rock and roll royals around.